kauanzin222/DataBase-Activities/lists/list1.md

 # FATEC SOROCABA

 # LIST 01 - SQL 🔐
 An academic repository destiny to learn some concepts and sintaxes of SQL Developer (Oracle).
+[Click here to see the resolution script](https://github.com/kauanzin222/DataBase-Activities/blob/main/lists/script_list1.sql).

 ### Prepare the database for the tests to be performed as follows: